 When we “draw”, we reach into some primitive and automatic process.
 We concentrate and relax at the same time.
 The mind opens up and language can “pour” in.
 It really can.
 So much of what we call, “good teaching practice” is only the teacher’s skill in relaxing students, even distracting students so that they can tap into the unconscious processes that allow language to be acquired.
 I do not believe that there is a “language window”.
 We can at all times/ages, open that window.
 It just gets more difficult as we age.

 Still, I don’t like the word – “acquire”.
 I prefer the Chomskyian term “grow”.
 We grow a language.
 Yes, at first we consciously and explicitly plant a seed (memorize structures/vocabulary) – but that is only a small part of the whole process.
 The most important aspect is the care, the watering, the nurturing, the “time” of living and experiencing that allows growth.
-This is the teacher’s job, to set those conditions so that growth of language happens.
+This is the teacher’s job, to set those conditions so that the growth of language happens.
 Drawing is a great way – it is sunlight to the seed of language.
-Drawing also make a steel connection to the “ego” of the learner.
-It is highly personal and provides titanium like context – something invaluable for teaching and language acquisition.
+Drawing also makes a steel connection to the “ego” of the learner.
+It is highly personal and provides titanium-like context – something invaluable for teaching and language acquisition.

 But enough theory!
 Let’s get practical!